Cover image for blog post on hiking the Narrows

 Zion Outfitters

 We took advantage of our wait time to take care of a few more supplies.
-At the store, we rented hiking sticks which would be useful for trekking through the waters of the Virgin River.
+At the Zion Outfitters store, you’ll find a variety of rental equipment for your day of hiking.
+Browsing the options for rentals, we selected sturdy hiking sticks that would be useful for trekking through the waters of the Virgin River.
 You’ll want a stick that is more sturdy than a hiking trekking pole.
-As we were interested in capturing some photographs of this day, we also purchased a waterproof holder in which one of our iPhones could be used without risk of water damage.

 Riverside Walk - Zion National Park